dboddie-canonical-work/disgorged-docs/how-snapcraft-builds-snaps.rst

 -  A snap may contain one or more applications
 -  Parts can be pre-assembled binaries or they may be compiled as part of the build process.
 -  The parts section of the snapcraft.yaml file uses Snapcraft build system or language-specific plugins to simplify the build process.
--  The parts section may also include a list of `build packages <build-and-staging-dependencies.md>`__ (build-packages) that will be used to create the snap applications but will not be included in the final snap.
+-  The parts section may also include a list of :ref:`build packages <build-and-staging-dependencies>` (build-packages) that will be used to create the snap applications but will not be included in the final snap.
 For instance, gcc or make.

-The parts section may also include a list of `stage packages <build-and-staging-dependencies.md>`__ (stage-packages) that will be used by the snap’s applications at runtime, e.g.: python-bcrypt.
+The parts section may also include a list of :ref:`stage packages <build-and-staging-dependencies>` (stage-packages) that will be used by the snap’s applications at runtime, e.g.: python-bcrypt.
 These will be obtained from the repository archives in the build instance.

 .. raw:: html